Seulgi: Arts and photography

-In addition to her work as a dancer and vocalist, Seulgi has earned praise from various online communities for her art and photography skills.
-In 2016, Seulgi was chosen as the honorary ambassador for the 18th Bucheon International Fantastic Film Festival to help spread the festival's mission to spread public awareness on animated films and help students and lesser known artists in the field gain more opportunities.
-In 2019, Seulgi voiced an audio guide in M. Chat exhibit's of world class graffiti artists at Seoul Arts Center.
+Alongside her work as a dancer and vocalist, Seulgi is also recognized for her art and photography skills.
+In 2016, she was chosen as the honorary ambassador for the 18th Bucheon International Fantastic Film Festival to spread public awareness on animated films and to help students and lesser known artists in the field gain more opportunities.
+In 2019, she voiced an audio guide in M. Chat exhibit's of world class graffiti artists at Seoul Arts Center.

-French company L'Occitane collaborated with Seulgi in 2019 for their "City Palette" campaign.
-Seulgi designed a city map for eco bags to convey the beauty of nature in cities that are heavily affected by pollution.
+French company L'Occitane collaborated with Seulgi in 2019 for their "City Palette" campaign, where she designed a city map for eco bags to convey the beauty of nature in cities that are heavily affected by pollution.

-Due to Seulgi's love for the arts, Maronie Books asked Seulgi to translate their Art Museum By My Side project in 2020.
+Due to Seulgi's love for the arts, Maronie Books asked her to translate their Art Museum By My Side project in 2020.
 The series is a collection of 35 artworks for each theme of Love, Happiness and Sleep, aiming to serve as guide to those who find it difficult to enjoy art due to lack of professional knowledge.
 Seulgi's translation of the book, originally written in English by Shana Gozansky, presented both the text and Seulgi's interpretations and featured notes on her personal favorites.

 In November 2021, Seulgi joined the Lacoste and Peanuts "We Play Collective" campaign that aimed to promote harmony among diverse people, wherein participants selected famous Peanuts quotes and expressed them through drawings with motifs that symbolize Lacoste.

-On February 10, 2022, Seulgi published a poster book with her very own artworks that she stated convey personal moments of happiness.
-In August, the luxury jewelry brand Fred Paris collaborated with Seulgi on their first emoji brand campaign, named "Seulggomi" after her bear nickname from fans.
-From production planning to final design of the character and Kakaotalk stickers, Seulgi personally participated to help demonstrate Fred's brand identity through representative collections worn by her and the character itself.
+On February 10, 2022, Seulgi published a poster book with her very own artworks that convey personal moments of happiness.
+In August, the luxury jewelry brand Fred Paris collaborated with Seulgi on their first emoji brand campaign, named "Seulggomi", inspired by her bear nickname from fans.
+From production planning to final design of the character and Kakaotalk stickers, she personally participated to help demonstrate Fred's brand identity through representative collections worn by her and the character itself.

+Seulgi's 2023 campaign with Adobe Photoshop Korea featured quick tutorials using her travel photos and drawings, and launched a contest for users to create their own album covers using photoshop tools.

+In October 2024, Seulgi launched her first film exhibit titled Nothing Special, But Special.
+It showcased photographs taken by herself over time, along with glimpses of her private life as captured by photographer Rie.
+She also released a complementary photobook that narrates what film photography means to her, and how she got started.